ChrisPZone/blender-ndof-viewport-switcher/README.md

 Ideas that need YOU:
 - Detect older Blender versions with different APIs to access the NDOF motion data and make this add-on work with Blender 4.4 and maybe even down to 3.6 (?)
 - Turn this into an "extensions" for Blender 4+ instead of a legacy add-on
-- Keep it working in the future with newer Blender versions and APIs
+- Keep it working in the future with newer Blender/API versions